pconrad/ucsb-cs-jekyll-theme-try2/_lab/lab06.md

 heroku login
 ```

 Then, use this command to create a new web app running on heroku.
-Substitute your github id in place of `githubid`.
+Substitute your github id (or pair or trio of githubids) in place of `githubid`.
 Note that you should convert your githubid to all lowercase; heroku web-app names do not permit uppercase letters.

-A reminder that this is an individual lab, so you should complete it for yourself, i.e. there is only one github id in the name, not a pair of github ids.
+For a pair or trio, if including all of your githubid results in a project name that is too long for Heroku, you may substitute initials, e.g. `lab06_rw_pc_dm` rather than `lab06_richertwang_pconrad_dibamirza`

 Note: please do not literally put the letters <tt><i>githubid</i></tt> in your app name; you are meant to substitute your own github id there.

 <tt>heroku create cs56-{{site.qxx}}-<i>githubid</i>-{{page.num}}</tt>